TheMazeMaster/Web-Content-Master/Practical-Morality/Be-Selfish-Properly/Selfishness-Done-Properly--6-Cooperation-Is-Not-Weakness.md

+# 6. Cooperation Is Not Weakness

-# 6. Cooperation is strength that does not need to turn the other person into an enemy.
+## Cooperation is strength that does not need to turn the other person into an enemy.

 One of the quickest ways to lose a relationship is to treat every difficult moment like a battle.